earthlab/firedpy/README.md

 Many of the data products created in Fall 2021 may be shifted by a half pixel, and may lack a coordinate reference system.

+The problem is now fixed, so this will not affect new iterations of firedpy.
 We created a script, R/posthoc_fixes.R that contains a function to fix either or both of these problems.

 ![completed countries are below](map_fig.png)